-There is a Flintshire WW1 Index Card (Hawarden F10) for a William Rufus Davies who had been in the 10th Yorks, his Period of Service was 3 years 5 months.
-The card written and signed by his father William Davies on the 28th January 1920 and states that he was a Sergeant when killed in France on 21st February 1918
+There is a Flintshire WW1 Index Card in the Flintshire Roll of Honour in The County Record Office in Hawarden, (Hawarden F10) for a William Rufus Davies who had been in the 10th Yorks.
+His Period of Service was 3 years 5 months.
+The card was written and signed by his father William Davies on the 28th January 1920 and states that he was a Sergeant when killed in France on 21st February 1918

 William Davies in the UK, Army Registers of Soldiers’ Effects, 1901-1929 shows his father William Davies as the sole Legatee.

-W. DAVIES is also remembered on the St. Ethelwold’s Memorial Screen to the left of the Altar.
-Someone wanted him to be remembered.
+W. Davies is also remembered on the St. Ethelwold’s Memorial Screen to the left of the Altar.